RooCMS/RooCMS/structure.md

 - **Modular architecture**: Division of JavaScript code by pages and components
 - **CSP compatibility**: Support for Content Security Policy

 This project is a modern CMS system built on the principles of pure PHP with a focus on performance, security and ease of maintenance.
-The system includes a modular theme architecture with modern frontend technologies for creating responsive and interactive user interfaces.
+The system features a custom dependency injection container for clean architecture, modular theme system with modern frontend technologies for creating responsive and interactive user interfaces, and follows SOLID principles for maintainable and testable code.